da-x/vim-syntax-legend/README.md

 A script to save the result of a Vim syntax highlighting test sample as diff-able text file.

 The purpose of the script is to address the testability of changes to the syntax definition files.
-Using a language sample to highlight, a Vim plugin writer can see the effects of changes to the syntax highlight definitions.
+Using a language sample to highlight, a Vim plugin writer can precisely see the effects of changes to the syntax highlight definitions.
+The alternative is to 'eyeball' the syntax highlighting output after changes.

 ### Example input and output